How to Get There

 Launching Sites to the Broken Group

-Road access to Secret Beach is over rough gravel roads taking about 30 minutes (13 km) from the turn-off of Highway 4.
-The turn-off is located about 12 km north east of the Tofino-Ucluelet-Port Alberni junction on Highway 4.
-See Long Beach Unit: How to Get There for information about Hwy 4.
-The Toquart Bay road is in an area of active logging.
+Road access to Secret Beach is over rough gravel roads and takes approximately 30 minutes from the turn-off of Highway 4.
+The turn-off is located about 12km north east of the Tofino-Ucluelet-Port Alberni junction on Highway 4.
+See Long Beach Unit: How to Get There for information about Highway 4.
+The Toquart Bay road is an area of active logging.
 Drive carefully and obey all signs.

 For more information regarding directions and launch and parking fees, please refer to the Secret Beach Campground and Kayak Launch website.